McVeigh v. Retail Employees Superannuation Trust

 Side B: Retail Employees Superannuation Trust (Corporation)

-Whether an Australian pension fund violated the law by failing to disclose information on climate business risks and its strategies to address these risks
+Core objectives: Whether an Australian pension fund violated the law by failing to disclose information on climate business risks and its strategies to address these risks

 An Australian pension fund member filed suit against the Retail Employees Superannuation Trust (REST) alleging that the fund violated the Corporations Act 2001 by failing to provide information related to climate change business risks and any plans to address those risks.
 The case was filed in the Federal Court of Australia in July 2018.